Stress treatment and therapy

 Mindfulness-based stress reduction (MBSR) and mindfulness-based cognitive therapy (MBCT) are structured group programs that help people manage stress and cope positively with general life challenges.
 Both emphasize mindfulness, living fully in and paying attention to the present moment rather than being stuck in stress-perpetuating thoughts and emotions.

-Participants in MBSR programs learn mindfulness, meditation, yoga, and information about stress as well as stress-management tools.12,19 In an MBCT program, participants learn a combination of mindfulness and CBT techniques to deal positively with stress.20 Both MBSR and MBCT have been shown to reduce stress and ease symptoms of anxiety and depression.2
+Participants in MBSR programs learn mindfulness, meditation, yoga, and information about stress as well as stress-management tools.
+In an MBCT program, participants learn a combination of mindfulness and CBT techniques to deal positively with stress.
+Both MBSR and MBCT have been shown to reduce stress and ease symptoms of anxiety and depression.

 5. Music Therapy for Stress

-Music therapy involves purposefully listening to or creating music in order to create positive changes in emotional and physical health.5 While people can listen to music on their own as a relaxation technique, music therapy involves specific music interventions led by a trained music therapist.22 Music therapy has been shown in studies to help people reduce and better manage stress because it induces calmness and a state of relaxation by decreasing the body’s physiological stress reaction and boating positive emotions.5,22
+Music therapy involves purposefully listening to or creating music to create positive changes in emotional and physical health.
+While people can listen to music on their own as a relaxation technique, music therapy involves specific music interventions led by a trained music therapist.
+Music therapy has been shown in studies to help people reduce and better manage stress because it induces calmness and a state of relaxation by decreasing the body’s physiological stress reaction and boosting positive emotions.

 6. Art Therapy for Stress

-Art therapy is a creative approach to mental health therapy that can involve such activities as collage-making, creative journaling, drawing, and painting, as well as discussion and processing of creations that leads to personal insight and discovery.25 It has been found to help people reduce stress by lowering cortisol levels in the body resulting in better mood, relaxation, and reduced physical symptoms such as headaches, chest pain, and sleep problems.25
+Art therapy is a creative approach to mental health therapy that can involve such activities as collage-making, creative journaling, drawing, and painting, as well as discussion and processing of creations that lead to personal insight and discovery.25 It has been found to help people reduce stress by lowering cortisol levels in the body resulting in better mood, and relaxation, and reduced physical symptoms such as headaches, chest pain, and sleep problems.

 7. Biofeedback & Autogenic Training for Stress

-Biofeedback and autogenic training are interventions designed to help people become more in tune with their physiological stress reaction and what happens in their bodies when they’re stressed.27 During a biofeedback session, a therapist uses noninvasive instruments to measure brain waves, heart rate and rhythm, breathing rate, and muscle activity, and helps a client recognize these bodily sensations.
+Biofeedback and autogenic training are interventions designed to help people become more in tune with their physiological stress reactions and what happens in their bodies when they’re stressed.
+During a biofeedback session, a therapist uses noninvasive instruments to measure brain waves, heart rate and rhythm, breathing rate, and muscle activity and helps a client recognize these bodily sensations.

 Autogenic training typically occurs over four to six months and involves specific lessons, techniques, and practices.
-Over the course of training, people learn to activate the PNS and induce the relaxation response.
+Throughout training, people learn to activate the PNS and induce the relaxation response.

 PULSE Counselling and Therapy Program